JengaMasterG/PalworldAdminCLI/README.md

 Shows the current online players logged into the Palserver.

-    shutdown <timer> <message>
+    shutdown [timer] [message]

 Gracefully shuts down the Palserver.
 A timer (seconds) is started before the shutdown begins.
 The message (string) displays the shutdown notice defined by the command.
+The default timer is 30 seconds.

     shutdown now